 Now imagine a caretaker in this warehouse.
 This caretaker is picky and nervous, overly worried about health and safety rules.
-The caretaker (or our amygdala) spends his (or her) day running around filing.
-In every situation they rush around to find the best behavioural template match based on what is in the files.
-This is why what we store in our filing cabinets is so important, because we frequently rely on their contents to know how to act and think in the future.
+The caretaker (or our amygdala) spends his/her day running around filing.
+In every situation, they rush around to find the best behavioural template match, based on what is in the files.
+This is why what we store in our filing cabinets is so important because we frequently rely on their contents to know how to act and think in the future.

 Let’s for a moment imagine a man who is petrified of spiders.
-When he was a little kid, his mum didn’t like spiders either, and used to scream whenever she saw one.
+When he was a little kid, his mum didn’t like spiders either, she used to scream whenever she saw one.
 This starts off the process of filling a filing cabinet with bits of paper saying ‘Spiders are scary.’
-Throughout his life, he continues to fill this filing cabinet with sheets of paper stamped with a warning, until eventually the cabinet gets a big red flag on top of it.
-This flag can be seen by the caretaker from anywhere in the warehouse.
-That flag can always been seen out of the corner of their eye, so they know to avoid that filing cabinet at all costs.
+Throughout his life, he continues to fill this filing cabinet with sheets of paper stamped with a warning, until eventually, the cabinet gets a big red flag on top of it.
+This flag can be seen by the caretaker from anywhere in the warehouse, so they know to avoid that filing cabinet at all costs.

 Now we add an extra layer.
-We also have post it notes.
-In our warehouse, as in real life, post it notes are used for those daily reminders and little niggles.
+We also have post-it notes.
+In our warehouse, as in real life, post-it notes are used for those daily reminders and little niggles.
 ‘Call the mechanic’, ‘pick up milk’ for example.
 These are our stressors.
-However don’t be fooled by the name.
-Stressors, or these notes to self, are not inherently positive or negative, they are simply a driver, or motivator.
-In general, we are not afraid of our post it notes, and can enjoy the feeling of taking down each note as we deal with the task at hand.
-However they can fill our warehouse, and take energy to deal with.
+But don’t be fooled by the name.
+Stressors, or these notes to self, are not inherently positive or negative, they are simply a driver or motivator.
+In general, we are not afraid of our post-it notes and can enjoy the feeling of taking down each note as we deal with the task at hand.
+However, they can fill our warehouse, and take energy to deal with.

-Sometimes, we can have so much going on that we forget to pause and actually take down the post it notes we have already dealt with.
+Sometimes, we can have so much going on that we forget to pause and actually take down the post-it notes that we’ve already dealt with.
 As such our notes pile up, cluttering our warehouse and filling up our valuable coping space.
-We then find ourselves in a situation where we have piles of post it notes everywhere, but the caretaker is reluctant to take any down, because in all the fluster they forgot where they were up to.
-The idea of accidentally taking down a post it that hadn’t been completed yet is simply too much to bear for our nervous caretaker.
+We then find ourselves in a situation where we have piles of post-it notes everywhere, but the caretaker is reluctant to take any down because in all the fluster they forgot where they were up to.
+The idea of accidentally taking down a post-it that hadn’t been completed yet is simply too much to bear for our nervous caretaker.

-So now the man finds himself in a situation where he can’t go to bed at night until his wife has hoovered the whole of the bedroom to clear any possible traces of spider.
-This is not because his fear has increased, but simply because his coping space as decreased.
-This is the same for everyone, phobia or no. We all have that coping space, and as it fills, and as our caretaker gets more flustered and panicked, so do we.
-And this is how ‘stress’ comes about.
+So now the man finds himself in a situation where he can’t go to bed at night until his wife has hoovered the whole of the bedroom to clear any possible traces of a spider.
+This is not because his fear has increased, but simply because his coping space has decreased.
+This is the same for everyone, phobia or not.
+We all have that coping space, and as it fills, and as our caretaker gets more flustered and panicked, so do we.
+And this is how ‘stress’ comes about!

-Post it notes are normal.
-They are a part of every day life.
-If we can keep them to a minimum then you are already winning!
+Post-it notes are normal.
+They are a part of our everyday lives.
+If we can keep them to a minimum then we are already winning!
 However, life does get busy, and we do make regular mental notes to ourselves.
-If you want to maintain your coping space, and keep your caretaker as happy as a nervous wreck can be, then remember to tick things off!
-Take time to reflect on how far you have come, on all that you have achieved, and in the process scrunch up the completed post its.
-Treat your notes as a motivator, rather than a stressor and suddenly the pile no longer seems quite so daunting.
+If you want to maintain your coping space and keep your caretaker as happy as a nervous wreck can be, then remember to tick things off!
+Take time to reflect on how far you have come, on all that you have achieved, and in the process scrunch up the completed post-its.
+Treat your notes as a motivator, rather than a stressor and suddenly the pile no longer seems quite so daunting…